friflo/Friflo.Json.Fliox/Engine/README.md

 The `GameEntityStore` store game entities at runtime.
 The `GameDatabase` store serialized game entities in databases or files and transfer them via a network.

+Using the `GameEntityStore` / `GameDatabase` enables instant synchronization of a game scene between multiple creators.
+In this workflow the game scene is stored in a shared database without using a version control system like `Git`.

+The common approach to store game scenes in scene files is also available.
+It is the preferred use case when sharing demos or assets via a GitHub project or a file bundle.

 ### `GameEntityStore`